microsoft/Accera/docs/Install/Installing_on_Windows.md

 #### Visual Studio

 Accera requires a C++ compiler that supports C++ 17.
-You can download [Visual Studio 2019 Enterprise Edition](https://my.visualstudio.com/Downloads?q=Visual%20Studio%202019) for free.
-Install Update 10 or later which includes the LLVM OpenMP libraries.
+You can download [Visual Studio 2019 Enterprise Edition](https://my.visualstudio.com/Downloads?q=Visual%20Studio%202019) or [Visual Studio 2022 Community Edition](https://visualstudio.microsoft.com/vs/).
+Install Update 10 or later which includes the LLVM OpenMP libraries only for VS 2019.

 Select *Desktop Development with C++*.